AleBros/xamarin-docs.it-it/docs/ios/platform/graphics-animation-ios/graphics-animation-walkthrough.md

     }
     ```

-2. Aggiungere le seguenti direttive using:
+2. Aggiungere le direttive using seguenti:

     ```csharp
     using CoreGraphics;